JayceBordelon/JayceBordelon/README.md

 ### About Me
 I am a **Software Engineer** at **Mastercard** and the **CTO** of **OccupAI**.
 My work bridges the gap between enterprise-scale distributed systems and agile, AI-driven startup products.

-I specialize in building high-performance backend infrastructure, optimizing transactional flows (reducing latency by 30%+), and deploying computer vision agents that solve real-world operational problems.
+I specialize in building high-performance backend infrastructure, optimizing transactional flows, and deploying computer vision agents that solve real-world operational problems.

 ---